Tourism Management

 More information on how to start your own business.

-To be admitted to this degree programme, you need a havo or vwo diploma with an appropriate profile, or an equivalent of these Dutch diplomas.
-You can also be admitted with a level-4 mbo diploma.
+To be admitted to this degree programme, you need a havo or vwo diploma with an appropriate profile or an equivalent of these Dutch diplomas.
+You can also be admitted with an equivalent of level-4 mbo diploma.

 • Check out the complete admission requirements and the possibilities if you do not meet the requirements